Sacramento Child Support Attorney Advocates for Fair Rates

 California family law firm ensures accurate information is used in support calculations

 Parents have a legal obligation to support their children financially, even if those parents are divorced from, or were never married to, their partner.
-The Law Office of Stephanie L. Williams can evaluate your circumstances and advise you on what the rate set by California law might be.
+Williams Family Law can evaluate your circumstances and advise you on what the rate set by California law might be.
 This is important to know whether you are going to use the court formula or try to work out an arrangement with your partner.
 We advocate on behalf of custodial and noncustodial parents for a fair rate by making sure that accurate information is being used at all times.

 Advising parents on the child support statewide guidelines